Learning Outcomes vs Success Outcomes

 Learning outcomes in Planning & Self-Study are designed to articulate the knowledge, skills, and dispositions attained by students through learning and/or co-curricular experiences.

-Measure methods available for learning outcomes include:
+Measure methods available for Learning Outcomes include:

 • Assignment